Protocol

 profile=<profile-id>

-The frame MUST be deterministically derivable from the action and execution context.
-If the declared execution context changes, the frame changes.
+The bounds MUST be deterministically derivable from the human’s authorization choices.
+If any bound value changes, bounds_hash changes.

 Canonicalization Rules